Home Compare PH vs ROK

 Parker-Hannifin vs Rockwell Automation: Which Stock Looks Stronger in 2026?

-Parker-Hannifin holds the cleaner structural position, with growth as the main driver and stability adding further support.
-Rockwell Automation still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Rockwell Automation carrying a narrow edge on growth.
+Parker-Hannifin still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.